Endpoints

 - Validation - Only verified webhooks are forwarded to your application

-Where to Find Provider Secrets
+Where to Find Your Stripe Webhook Secret

 - Go to Stripe Dashboard → Developers → Webhooks